-We are in the thick of the Lent, since the season's official kick-off took place during Ash Wednesday on the first of the month.
+With Easter Sunday coming up this weekend, we are rapidly approaching the end of Lent (the season's official kick-off took place during Ash Wednesday on February 14).
 For the Christians who choose to observe it, Lent is a time of penance and abstinence.

 According to the United States Conference of Catholic Bishops (USCCB), here's what Lenten fasting should look like: People between the ages of 18 and 59 may eat one full meal during the day, plus two smaller meals that do not add up to an additional full meal.
 Beyond that, those meals should be meat-free, but this doesn't exactly mean observant Christians must become temporary vegetarians.